Best VPN Mac users

 Money-back guarantee: 30 DAYS

-NordVPN offers over 5,500 servers in 59 countries, nearly half of which are located in the United States.
+NordVPN offers over 5,500 servers in 59 countries, nearly half of which are in the United States.
 The VPN keeps no logs about your connection or your activity and is protected with military-grade encryption.
 Live customer support is available on the website.
-An app-specific kill switch, full kill switch, and DNS leak protection come built-in.
-You are allowed up to six simultaneous connections.
+An app-specific kill switch, full kill switch, and DNS leak protection come built-in making it one of the most secure VPNs on the market.
+You are allowed up to ten simultaneous connections.

-NordVPN has specialized servers for several different tasks, including anti-DDoS, double-hop VPN, Tor over VPN, ultra-fast optimized servers for streaming, and more.
+NordVPN has specialized servers for several tasks, including double-hop VPN, Tor over VPN, ultra-fast optimized servers for streaming, and more.
 These are all laid out in the app’s server list.
-NordVPN also unblocks several popular geo-locked streaming sites including Netflix, Hulu, BBC iPlayer, and Amazon Prime Video.
-Not all servers will unblock these sites and apps, but you can usually look up which ones to connect to in the NordVPN knowledge base.
+NordVPN works with several popular geo-locked streaming sites, including Netflix, Hulu, BBC iPlayer, and Amazon Prime Video.

 Apps are also available for Windows, Linux, iOS, and Android.